Vicle18/Master/README.md

 # Useful Commands

 ## pushing a new version
-git tag -a egress/v1.0.5 -m "with different environments" git push origin egress/v1.0.5
+git tag -a meta-store/v1.1.6 -m "now with egress groups" git push origin meta-store/v1.1.6
 ### informatio about pipeline metadata
 https://github.com/docker/metadata-action
 ## Start of Kubernetes Cluster based on configuration file (cd to root of experiments)